gvwilson/thirdbit/_drafts/2019-02-28-things-i-didnt-tweet.md

 -   Saying, "If you need to comment your code, you should write clearer code," is like saying, "If you need to use English in your proof, you should write clearer formulas."

--   I would really, really like a breakdown of the proportion of authors of various genders who have done books with various tech publishers.
+-   I would really like stats on authors' genders for various tech publishers.

 -   "I have a love in me the likes of which you can scarcely imagine and rage the likes of which you would not believe.
     If I cannot satisfy the one, I will indulge the other." -- Mary Shelley, *Frankenstein*